hestiaAI/hestialabs-experiences/manifests/README.md

     * - A SPARQL query
     * - A function used as the custom pipeline (defined in pipeline.js)
     * - A SQL query
+    * - A list of files required to run the experience.
+Refer to the IDs defined above.
     * - A postprocessor (defined in postprocessors.js)
     * - A parameter name (if necessary), and for sql pipelines a parameter key used in the query (prefixed with :)
     * - Additional arguments to pass to a custom pipeline